Traditional disposable baby diapers create plenty of problems for parents, babies and the planet, such as…

 - Most research suggest that 250 to 500 years is a conservative guess as to how long disposable diapers will sit in the landfill after you toss them.

 - Disposable diapers are 100% gross.
 They’re stuffed with icky SAP.
-Check out all the safety procedures kids are advised to use when around a SAP science experiment.

 - Pesticides, perfume, latex, chemicals and plastic (made with non-renewable oil) are all present in disposable diapers.
 Of course you can’t stick this stuff on your baby and not see some negative health effects.